-1. Norm to Protect the Public Core of the Internet
+1. Norm on the Non-interference with the Public Core

 State and non-state actors should neither conduct nor knowingly allow activity that intentionally and substantially damages the general availability or integrity of the public core of the Internet, and therefore the stability of cyberspace.